myERCO

 2. Find the right mounting options

-When choosing your showcase lighting, make sure that you can select the mounting method and location flexibly: recessed and surface-mounted installation which is possible both in the ceiling and on the floor, provide design flexibility in planning.
+When choosing your showcase lighting, make sure that you are able to select the mounting method and location flexibly: recessed and surface-mounted installation which are possible both in the ceiling, on the wall or on the bottom, provide design freedom in planning.
 Illuminate from the ceiling or with high stem luminaires if you want to illuminate flat exhibits such as historical papers or books.
-If you wish to emphasise the dimensions of elongated and upwardly projecting exhibits such as sculptures, you should ideally illuminate from the floor.
+If you wish to emphasise the dimensions of elongated and upwardly projecting exhibits such as sculptures, you should ideally illuminate from the bottom or from the side.

 Showcase lighting